paul2t/xfind/readme.md

-xfind is a tool to search for text in multiple files inside several folders.
+xfind is a multithreaded application to search for text in multiple files inside several folders.

+You can download a compiled version of xfind here : [xfind binary](https://bitbucket.org/Rednaj/xfind/downloads/xfind.zip)

 First choose a directory and some file extensions.
 When indexing is finished (about 10 seconds for 30.000 files on my SSD)